akinomyoga/ble.sh/README.md

 **Setup `.bashrc`**

-If you want to load `ble.sh` defaultly in interactive sessions of `bash`, add the following codes to your `.bashrc` file:
+If you want to load `ble.sh` by default in interactive sessions of `bash`, add the following codes to your `.bashrc` file:
 ```bash
 # bashrc